 The Spring Equinox is a beautiful and poignant time, emerging from the dark of winter into the light and new growth of spring.
 It's a wonderful time of year for retreat.

 Our practices will be supported by meditation, mindful movement and yoga with extended periods of morning and evening silence.
 The afternoons include optional group practices with plenty of time to relax, talk with each other, take time for yourself, enjoy a hike or even take a nap.
 Each evening we'll gather for a talk and guided meditation.

 Heartwood Mountain Sanctuary is located 200 miles north of San Francisco, about an hour drive outside of the town of Garberville.
 This secluded center is tucked into the hills of Humboldt County where peace and solitude abound.
 With a gorgeous meditation temple, yoga barn, indoor-outdoor dining lodge, hot tub and sauna, it’s a perfect place to settle in, unwind and replenish.

 The newly renovated modern eco-lodging includes space for shared indoor camping, shared rooms for two, single standard rooms with twin beds in either a dormitory style building, individual cabinettes or bungalows.
-Upgrades to larger rooms with queen beds are available.
+A few upgrades to larger rooms with queen beds are also available.
 The choice is yours.
 All lodging is supported with shared bathroom facilities.